Social Work News

 Trendowski and her husband, Ray, are the parents of six children.
 In 1995, after being a stay-at-home mom for 15 years, Shirley came to work for Food Services at Syracuse University with the goal of earning a college degree.
 She took advantage of the University’s dependent tuition benefit and began taking courses that interested her, two classes per semester.
 Her youngest child was 2 years old at the time.

 A lifelong learner and lover of education, Trendowski didn’t stop there.
 She went to the University’s Career Services and took a test to determine what career would be best for her.
 She took that first step and never looked back.
-Over the next 12 years, she went on to earn that associate’s degree (2001) and bachelor’s (2005) and master’s (2008) degrees in social work from Falk College and a certificate of advanced studies in women’s and gender studies (2007) from the College of Arts and Sciences.
+Over the next 12 years, she went on to earn an associate degree (2001), a bachelor (2005), and a master (2008) degree in social work from Falk College and a certificate of advanced studies in women’s and gender studies (2007) from the College of Arts and Sciences.
 She also completed social work internships at Rosewood Nursing and Rehabilitation Center and the Syracuse Veterans Administration Hospital.
 And she did it all while working full-time—she has worked in every dining hall and snack bar operation at the University over the past 26 years—and raising six very active, involved children.
 For many years, Shirley and Ray (who coached baseball and basketball) worked opposite shifts to make it all work.

 “I planned out what classes I was going to take each year and how I was going to fit them into my schedule,” Trendowski says.
 “I would have a calendar on my wall to indicate when assignments were due.”
 Not a moment was ever wasted during the day.
 Trendowski took her textbooks to her kids’ sporting events and to study during the 30-minute wait time after the administration of allergy shots.
 “I also made sure never to miss work,” she says.